laitsky/sway-by-example/docs/installation.md

 To make sure the toolchain manager `fuelup` is properly installed, run the command `fuelup -V` in your terminal and look for the output.
 If it shows some number then you're good to go!

-If there is a need to update the toolchain, you can run the command `fuelup toolchain install latest`.
+If there is a need to update the toolchain, you can run the command `fuelup toolchain install latest` or `fuelup update`.

 Use `fuelup check` to see if your tools are up to date.
+To update `fuelup`, you can run the command `fuelup self update`.

-You can also install the toolchain from the source by referring to the official documentation page [here](https://fuellabs.github.io/sway/v0.24.5/introduction/installation.html).
+You can also install the toolchain from the source by referring to the official documentation page [here](https://fuellabs.github.io/fuelup/master/installation/index.html).